 - Storage sheds

 Please check with the building inspector or City Hall if you are unsure whether you need a building permit.
-Building permits must be obtained before starting your project or the fees will be doubles.
+Building permits must be obtained before starting your project or the fees will be doubled.

 The Police Department handles complaints that involve junk, and garbage.
 When calling to make a complaint make sure you provide the address of the property, your name and phone number where you can be reached, and the landlord name if the property is a rental.